Quitch/GW-AI-Overhaul/README.md

 Both bosses and FFA factions will use Shared Armies to allow for multiple Commanders within a single army.
 This provides them with more additional build power and more lives.
 In the case of bosses, it allows them to connect multiple planets very quickly.

+**Q. Why is the enemy Commander not building?**

+The Tougher Commanders setting can cause issues with specific personalities, in specific landing locations, when operating with very low eco rates.

 ## Known Issues

 1. Continue War does not continue the war if more than one enemy faction remains alive.
 Use Quit then Return to Galactic War to work around this.